iamshm/wsl-lvim-config/README.md

 # wsl-lvim-config
-Configuration for wsl and Lunarvim
+Configuration of wsl and neovim[Lunarvim] for React Development

 ### wsl-ubuntu
 &nbsp;Pre-requisites :